AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/basic-file-layout.md

 The following directories allow you to build out configuration files having a staging area that you can work on files and only enable then when they are ready.
 - `/etc/httpd/conf.dispatcher.d/available_farms/`
-   - This folder will host all of your `/myfarm {` files called `_farm.any`
+   - This folder hosts all of your `/myfarm {` files called `_farm.any`
 - `/etc/httpd/conf.dispatcher.d/enabled_farms/`
-   - When you're ready to use the farm file you have inside the available_farms folder symlink them using a relative path into the enabled_farms directory
+   - When you're ready to use the farm file, you have inside the available_farms folder symlink them using a relative path into the enabled_farms directory

 ### Additional `conf.dispatcher.d` Directories

-There are additional pieces that are sub sections of the dispatcher farm file configurations and we created sub directories to allow for a clean way to seperate those files and not have a all the files in one directory
+There are additional pieces that are sub sections of the Dispatcher farm file configurations and we created sub directories to allow for a clean way to separate those files and not have a all the files in one directory

 #### Cache Directory

 This directory contains all of the `_cache.any`, `_invalidate.any` files you create that contain your rules on how you want the module to handle caching elements that come from AEM as well as invalidation rules syntax.
-More details on this section is [here](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html?lang=en#configuring-the-dispatcher-cache-cache)
+More details on this section are here [here](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html?lang=en#configuring-the-dispatcher-cache-cache)

 - `/etc/httpd/conf.dispatcher.d/cache/`

 #### Client Headers Directory

 This directory can contain all of the `_clientheaders.any` files you create that contain lists of Client Headers you want to pass through to AEM when a request comes in.
-More details on this section is [here](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html#specifying-the-http-headers-to-pass-through-clientheaders)
+More details on this section are here [here](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html#specifying-the-http-headers-to-pass-through-clientheaders)

 - `/etc/httpd/conf.dispatcher.d/clientheaders/`

 #### Filters Directory

-This directory can contain all of the `_filters.any` files you create that contain all of your filter rules to block or allow traffic through the dispatcher to reach AEM
+This directory can contain all of the `_filters.any` files you create that contain all of your filter rules to block or allow traffic through the Dispatcher to reach AEM

 - `/etc/httpd/conf.dispatcher.d/filters/`